ytechie/Manufacturing.DevRunner/README.md

 # Installation

-To get all of the manufacturing sample projects, clone all of the repositories, preferably into a dedicated directory.
+You can certainly use any individual project, but if you want to get all of the manufacturing sample projects, clone all of the repositories, preferably into a dedicated directory.
+Paste the following into your git prompt:

 	git clone https://github.com/ytechie/Manufacturing.Framework
 	git clone https://github.com/ytechie/Manufacturing.DataCollector